mlc-ai/mlc-llm/docs/tutorials/runtime/ios.rst

 Apple Developer Account to use Xcode, and you may be prompted to use your own developer team credential and product bundle identifier.

-To use a specific model, edit ``./ios/MLCChat/LLMChat.mm`` to configure the following settings properly:

-1. Model name using the ``model`` variable
-2. Conversation template using the ``conv_template`` variable
-3. Tokenizer name using the ``tokenizer_path`` variable
-4. Other settings including max sequence length, temperature, etc.

 Ensure that all the necessary dependencies and configurations are correctly set up in the Xcode project.